Malkuth

+Malkuth (/mɑ:lˈkuːθ/; מַלְכוּת [malχuːθ] "kingdom"; Ashkenazi: Malkhus [malxus]), Malkhut, Malkhuth, or Malchus, is the tenth of the sefirot in the Kabbalistic Tree of Life.

+Description

+In the Zohar, an important Kabbalistic text from late al-Andalus, Malkuth sits at the bottom of the Tree of Life below Yesod and "governs the simple fact of existence in the physical world"; it is also known as Shekhinah. "[T]he central teaching of the Zohar coalesced around an anthropomorphic model, in which the sefirot represent a cosmic anthropos.
+The lower sefirot, Malkhut, Yesod, Hod, and Nezah, constitute the most physical dimension of life, the nefesh."

 Unlike the other nine sephirot, it is an attribute of God which does not emanate from God directly.
 Rather it emanates from God's creation—when that creation reflects and evinces God's glory from within itself.
-The word can be translated as "kingdom/kingship".

-Hermetic and Christian Kabbalah
+In Western esotericism

 Malkuth means Kingdom.
 It is associated with the realm of matter/earth and relates to the physical world, the planets and the Solar System.
 It is important not to think of this sephirah as "unspiritual".
 Even though Malkuth is the emanation "furthest" from the Divine Source, it is still on the Tree of Life and therefore has its own unique spiritual qualities.
 It is often said that Kether (the "highest" sephira) is in Malkuth and Malkuth is in Kether.
 As the receiving sphere of all the other sephiroth, Malkuth gives tangible form to the other emanations.
 The Divine energy comes down and finds its expression in this plane, and our purpose as human beings is to bring that energy back around the circuit again and back up the Tree.

-Some occultists have also likened Malkuth to a cosmic filter, as it lies above the world of the Qliphoth, or the Tree of Death.
-The Qliphoth, being the world of chaos, is constructed from the imbalance of the original sephirot in the Tree of Life.
-For this reason Malkuth is associated with the feet and anus of the human body, the feet connecting the body to Earth, and the anus being the body's "filter" through which waste is excreted, just as Malkuth excretes unbalanced energy into the Qliphoth.
-Another way to understand this is that when one is sitting, as in a meditative state, it is the anus that makes physical contact with the Earth, whereas when one is standing or walking, it is the feet that come in contact with the Earth.